Xanfre/dmm/index.md

 ![Select archives to install](/assets/images/dmm_archive.webp "Select archives to install")

-Activate mods and arrange their priorities as needed.
+Activate mods and arrange their priorities as needed via buttons or drag & drop.
 Mods that are higher on the list override every mod below it.

 ![Finished installation with example mod list](/assets/images/dmm_2.webp "Finished installation with example mod list")